The Influence of Habits on Novelty Perception and Experiential Richness

 There’s all kinds of work in psychology on the psychology of novelty perception.
 Novelty perception influences the strength of our memories, the richness of a given experience, and in much detail it will be remembered later.
 How have you come to think about this connection between novelty and habits, and these other aspects of our lives?

-There's been some interesting research floating around about how novelty interacts with how people approach meal choices throughout the day.
-While most people are totally cool with having the same breakfast every day, they start itching for something different by the time lunch and especially dinner rolls around.
-Some people are fine sticking to their usual meals, while others need a bit more excitement on their plate, and these preferences fluctuate throughout the day.
+There's been some interesting research floating around about how people approach meal choices throughout the day.
+It's like this: while most folks are cool with having the same breakfast every day, they start itching for something different by the time lunch and especially dinner roll around.
+In general, it seems like some people (like me) are fine sticking to their usual dish, while others need a bit more variety on their plate.

-Personally, I'm firmly in the camp that's perfectly content with eating the same stuff regularly.
-But here's the thing: a lot of those same folks who swear they couldn't stomach the same meal every day are the ones hitting me up, asking for tips on how to build more eating habits.
-And I'm like, sure, I can help you out with that, but just remember, more habits might mean less variety, which kinda defeats the purpose.
-It's a bit of a paradox.
+Interestingly, a lot of those same folks who swear they couldn't stomach the same meal every day are the ones hitting me up, asking for tips on how to build more eating habits.
+And I’m happy to help, but I remind them that more habits might mean less variety—which could defeat the purpose for those who thrive on novelty.

 How should we think about the trade-offs between habits and the richness of the experience?
 When should we automate a task, and when should we try to savor it and make it memorable?